Hector Denis (economist): Life

 Denis was initially trained as a lawyer but later changed his discipline to political economy and became a lecturer at the Free University of Brussels.
 In 1879 he was appointed extraordinary professor and in 1886 he became full professor.
 In 1868 he also obtained a doctorate in natural sciences with Professor Henri-Antoine-Joseph Lambotte (1816-1873) as his promoter.
 He later testified about the enduring influence Professor Lambotte had on him as student as a devoted educator.
 In 1892 he was elected rector, becoming the first socialist to hold this position.
 He resigned from the position of rector after the suspension the controversial anarchist Élisée Reclus who he had invited to give a lecture at the university.

-From the beginning of the 20th-century, Denis started to teach sociology at the university, inspired by the positivism of August Comte.
+From the beginning of the 20th-century, Denis started to teach sociology at the university, inspired by the positivism of Auguste Comte.
 In 1897, industrialist Ernest Solvay entrusted him with the task, together with Guillaume De Greef and Emile Vandervelde, to establish the Institute of Social Sciences, which the three socialists would lead until 1902.